 When a client asks you for a proposal, you already have a foot in the door.
 Your main job is to prove you’re the best choice among competitors.
 Your structure should directly address the client’s request, mirroring the language and requirements they provided.
 If they sent an RFP, follow its structure to the letter.
 Failure to comply can lead to immediate disqualification.

-For example, if a company asks for a proposal to redesign their website and In particular requests details on SEO strategy — that section should be prominent and detailed. you’re directly responding to their stated pain points.
+For example, if a company asks for a proposal to redesign their website and specifically requests details on SEO strategy, that section should be prominent and detailed.
+You’re directly responding to their stated pain points and demonstrating you’ve paid close attention to their needs.
+As of April 2026, many RFPs include specific requirements for sustainability or AI integration, so tailoring your response is paramount.

 Unsolicited Proposals: Creating the Opportunity